uwcartlab/webmapping/Chapter6/readme.md

 Finally, Step 6 in our pseudocoding sets the circle marker radius based on the selected attribute.
 Proportional symbol maps represent each feature's attribute value as the area of that feature's circle.
 Thus, we must derive our symbol radius from the area of the circle.

 However, this calculation results in **_mathematical scaling_**, or a direct relationship between the feature attribute to the symbol area.
-We know from Geography 370 that we want to use ***perceptual scaling*** to account for our systematic underestimation of sizes as they grow larger using the [Flannery scaling ratio](http://wiki.gis.com/wiki/index.php/Proportional_symbol_map).
+We know that we want to use ***perceptual scaling*** to account for our systematic underestimation of sizes as they grow larger using the [Flannery scaling ratio](http://wiki.gis.com/wiki/index.php/Proportional_symbol_map).

 Example 1.5 illustrates the steps needed to implement Flannery scaling for our symbols.
 Because Flannery scaling requires the minimum value of our data, we first call the new function `calcMinValue()` from our callback function, passing in our `response` from `getJSON()`.
 In `calcMinValue()`, we loop through our array of cities, adding all of our data values  to a single flat array and calculating the minimum.
 We then call  a new function `calcPropRadius()` function from from our `calcPropSymbols()` function, using the Flannery formula to calculate the radius based on each cities' population.
 We use a couple new methods here, including `Math.min()`, `String()`, and `destructuring()`.
 Refer to the [W3Schools](http://www.w3schools.com/jsref/default.asp) or [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) documentation for additional information on these methods..